lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 Experience-wise you are most likely on a level 4 or 5.
 In the Witcher world, it means that you might have gained some experience with fighting packs of wolves or wild dogs, angry bandits, out-of-nowhere spawning drowners, or a group of ghouls scattered over a battlefield.
 That's about it.

-You're not up to the quest resource-wise, knowledge-wise regarding concoctions or potions.
+You're not up to the quest resource-wise or knowledge-wise regarding concoctions or potions.
 You have none or minimal fighting experiences; you don't know much about potion making; nor fight tactics developed you learned through facing an advanced enemy.

 ![](/images/posts/kill-the-griffin.jpg)

-White Orchard is one of the best onboardings genuinely incorporated into a game
+*White Orchard is one of the best onboardings genuinely incorporated into a game*

 Some of us at this stage also haven't found their way to the **Bestiary system** of the game.
 The system as crucial for Geralt's well-being and survival as is for Roach its tendency to be startled by everything that breaths.
 In short, you are facing this quest unprepared.